psrc/itm-tutorial-python/01-starting-with-data.md

 title: Starting With Data
 ---

-## Working With Pandas DataFrames in Python

-### Learning Objectives
-* Explain what a library is, and what libraries are used for.
-* Load a Python/Pandas library.
-* Read tabular data from a file into Python using Pandas using `read_csv`.
-* Learn about the Pandas DataFrame object.
-* Learn about data slicing and indexing.
-* Perform mathematical operations on numeric data.
-* Create simple plots of data.

 ## Presentation of the survey data

-For this lesson, we will be using travel survey data.
+For this lesson, we will be using some odd housing data.
+Imagine we get a dataset in every month that summarizes some basic facts of new households that moved to the region.
+We get basic information like the date they moved here, their district ID, city code, whether or not they rent/own (tenure), and household income.
+We have to continusouly analyze this data every month and create reports, so we want to script some of the analyses we use and streamline it.

-We are studying the households surveyed in the Puget Sound region.
-The dataset is stored as a `csv` file: each row holds information for a single household, and the columns represent:
+The mian dataset is stored as a `csv` file - surveys.csv: each row holds information for a single household, and the columns represent:

 | Column           		| 		Description                        |